KielJulian/GastroSite/content/team/_template.md

 # Required: Full name of the team member
 name: "Full Name"

-# Required: Job position in both languages
+# Required: Job position
-position:
+position: "Position Title"
-  en: "Position Title in English"
-  de: "Position Title in German"

-# Required: Brief biography in both languages
+# Required: Brief biography
-bio:
-  en: "A short biography of the team member in English.
-Describe their experience, background, specialties, and what makes them unique."
-  de: "A short biography of the team member in German.
+bio: "A short biography of the team member.
 Describe their experience, background, specialties, and what makes them unique."

 # Required: Path to the profile image (must be in /public/images/team/)
 # The recommended image size is 500x500 pixels or similar aspect ratio